-COSC 4001 6.0 (same as SC/EATS4001 6.0 and SC/PHYS4001 6.0) Space and Communication Sciences Workshop
+COSC 4001 6.0 (Cross listed with SC/EATS4001 6.0 and SC/PHYS4001 6.0) Space and Communication Sciences Workshop

 Individual projects will be assigned by mutual agreement between the student and a faculty member.
 The work may be done under supervision by the faculty member or under supervision of an industrial associate to that faculty member.
 The projects will be self-contained problems of a design nature, and will be pursued in the manner of a space project.
 Thus, the first step is to define the requirements of the design, the second to carry out a review of previous work, and the third to execute the design.
 Following that, the design shall be tested, normally through simulation, and conclusions drawn.
 A report of professional quality shall be written and submitted.
-Prerequisites: Satisfactory completion of the 3000-level courses in the Space and Communication Science core